-The IELTS is administered in two versions, Academic version and the General Training version.
+The IELTS is administered in two versions, the Academic version and the General Training version.
 There will be two tasks in the Writing sections of both the test versions.
-Let us now explore more about the IELTS writing section and learn about how to prepare well.
+Let us now explore more about this section and learn about how to prepare well.

 IELTS Writing Section

-IELTS writing section consists of two tasks which slightly differ for the Academic and the General Training test versions.
-The first task of the Academic Writing section presents a pictorial representation of data like a graph, chart, table etc. You will be required to explain or summarize the information given in the diagram.
-The second task of the Academic Writing section includes writing an essay as a response to the given opinion or argument.
+The Writing section consists of two tasks which slightly differ for the Academic and the General Training test versions.
+The first task of the Academic Writing section presents a pictorial representation of data like a graph, chart, table etc. You will have to explain or summarize the information given in the diagram.
+The second task includes writing an essay as a response to the given opinion or argument.

 IELTS Writing Topics

-In order to score well in the IELTS Writing section, you need to practice on IELTS topics.
-The IELTS topics will be general in nature, reflecting either a public issue, societal issue, issues pertaining to discipline or moral etiquette etc. So, in such a case, you will require knowledge of a multitude of situations in order to present a good essay within the allotted time.
-Moreover, the IELTS topics are very unique and are chosen by experts for the exam.
+In order to score well in the Writing section, you need to practice on test topics.
+These topics will be general in nature, reflecting either a public issue, societal issue, issues pertaining to discipline or moral etiquette etc. So, in such a case, you will require knowledge of a multitude of situations in order to present a good essay within the allotted time.
+Moreover, the topics are very unique and are chosen by experts for the exam.
 So, you cannot help but improve your writing skills through practice.

-Primarily, you must focus more on the official IELTS topics made available for the test takers as free practice materials.
-Practice in writing essays on these IELTS topics will help you understand the real exam topics in a better way.
+Primarily, you must focus more on the official test topics made available for the test takers as free practice materials.
+Practice in writing essays on these topics will help you understand the real exam topics in a better way.

 How to Access the List of IELTS Writing Topics?

-You may refer to the official list of IELTS topics from the document available on the official IELTS website.
+You may refer to the official list of topics from the document available on the official website.
 Refer to the following link to find it: www.ielts.org/test_takers_information/test_sample/general_training_-_writing.aspx.
-From the above webpage, you access different samples of writing topics for the General Training test version of IELTS.
-You may refer to the following link to find sample IELTS topics for the Academic test version:
+From the above webpage, you can access different samples of writing topics for the General Training version of test.
+You may refer to the following link to find sample test topics for the Academic test version:

-You may refer to the following link to find IELTS prep support at the University of Cambridge EOSL Examinations website: www.teachers.cambridgeesol.org/ts/exams/academicenglish/ielts.
+You may refer to the following link to find test preparation support at the University of Cambridge EOSL Examinations website: www.teachers.cambridgeesol.org/ts/exams/academicenglish/ielts.
 Here, you will find writing sample topics explained.